CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_NexteraFLEX.md

 * One input option for this kit is DNA from colony-based extraction.
 This uses some of the Flex reagents and is an easy way to go from a colony directly to library preparation.
 It is included in the protocol here, but any standard DNA extraction technique may be used.

-* This has been adapted from the Nextera DNA Flex Microbial Colony Extraction found [here] (https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_nextera/nextera_dna_flex/nextera-dna-flex-colony-extraction-protocol-1000000035294-01.pdf).
+* This has been adapted from the Nextera DNA Flex Microbial Colony Extraction found [here](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_nextera/nextera_dna_flex/nextera-dna-flex-colony-extraction-protocol-1000000035294-01.pdf).

 ### Reagents and Equipment: